 How Is Real-World Data Collected?

 Unless consent is obtained and recorded, real-world data is de-identified data.
-In the United States and in accordance with the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, patient health data must be de-identified before it can be analyzed or used for research.3 De-identification may involve removal of direct identifiers in accordance to Safe Harbor requirements or statistical methods may be used to determine that there is a low risk of re-identification based on the source of the data, the variables included, and/or the uses or users of the data.
+In the United States and in accordance with the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, patient health data must be de-identified before it can be analyzed or used for research.

 Real-world data can be a powerful tool for life science researchers.
 Used alone or in conjunction with data gathered from RCTs, RWD can help researchers gain insights into how therapies are performing in the real-world.
 Moreover, incorporating RWD into clinical research can help provide evidence for expanding the approved indications for the use of a medication into new types of patients, for new conditions, or for patients whose needs are not currently being met.4